RPC Televisión: History

 Between 1956 and 1960, television was an exclusive privilege of the Panama Canal Zone, with SCN's broadcasts in English on Channel 8 being aimed at military and civilian residents.
 This changed on 14 March 1960 when RPC Television becomes the first television channel of Panama, changing the city life of all Panamanians.
 The experience and prestige achieved by Fernando Eleta with his company, Radio Programas Continentales (RPC) has been predicted since 1951, and it wouldn't take long before it managed to bring television to Panama.
 After two years of hard work, difficulties and risks, on March 14, 1960, RPC Television broke into city life with the broadcast of its first signal, beginning the era of television in Panama.

+Near Christmas 1963, RPC expanded its reach to cover Chiriquí, Bocas and Darién.

 The channel was penalized during the military regime in the 1980s.
 On December 25, 1989 (Christmas Day), RPC is authorized to return to the air, but its programming was limited to a special Christmas mass.
 In the days that followed, the only program that was broadcast was Los del Camino, a daily reflection produced by the Catholic Church.